 "See what I mean?
-Because that story will never come out - Joey here - will never quit those bloody, stinking stogies and will die from lung cancer!" exclaimed Pancake as she shook her head.
+Because that story will never come out – Joey here – will never quit those bloody, stinking stogies and will die from lung cancer!" exclaimed Pancake as she shook her head.
 She turned toward the doorway and threw over her shoulder, "We'll just have to hold on for a bit longer, I guess.
 I'll wake up the rest of the crew before the hoomins get up."

-Maybe her feet slipped when she pushed off too hard, or maybe she meant to foot flick Joey and Molly, or the scribe.
+Maybe her feet slipped when she pushed off too hard, or maybe she meant to foot-flick Joey and Molly or the scribe.